Our People

 DeZhane Johnson

-• Dr. DeWayne Moore is the Principal Investigator as well as Assistant Professor of U.S. and Public History at PVAMU.
-He has worked as a digital media strategist and curated digital exhibitions in various platforms, such as Wordpress, ContentDM, and Omeka.
+Dr. Moore is the director of the DPPP, and he has worked as a digital media strategist and curated digital exhibitions in various platforms, such as Wordpress, ContentDM, and Omeka.
 As the executive director of the Mt.
 Zion Memorial Fund, a Mississippi non-profit dedicated to historic preservation, he has organized several community-engaged research and participatory memorialization projects.
 He has published peer-reviewed articles in the The Public Historian and UNC-Chapel Hill’s Southern Cultures journal, and he recently published five essays in an edited volume for the University Press of Mississippi.
 For more information, please visit his website or his bepress page in the John B. Coleman Library.

 The Staff